-Age Word Problems in Math
+Age Word Problems

 Hi and welcome to this is video lesson on age word problems.
 Yes, the crazy, confusing, tricky age word problems where you’re given a bunch of names, and ages, and code, but don’t worry we’re going to find the straightforward way to solve for one of these problems.